mlbench/mlbench.github.io/_posts/2020-10-02-nlp-translation.md

 excerpt_separator: <!--more-->
 ---

-During the past years, Natural Language Processing (NLP) has gained a lot of interest in the Machine Learning community.
+Natural Language Processing (NLP) has gained a lot of interest in the Machine Learning community.
 This increasing attention towards the subject may come from the fascination of teaching machines to understand and assimilate human language, and use them as tools to complement and facilitate our everyday lives.